 We will answer that question shortly.
 But first, let’s look at what a humidifier does.

 A humidifier works differently from dehumidifiers.
 The latter removes moisture from the home.
 This usually serves to prevent mold or other harmful bacteria.

-Humidifiers, on the other hand, add moisture to your home and can enhance the quality of life.
+Humidifiers, on the other hand, increase the home's humidity level and can enhance the quality of life.
 In a dry region, adding moisture can making breathing easier and keep your nasal passages moist and combat dryness in the sinuses.

-It’s important to note, not all diseases respond positively to more humid air.
+It’s important to note, not all diseases respond positively to a higher indoor humidity level.
 If you're worried about whether a humidifier will benefit you, it's advisable to check in with your doctor or pharmacy.

 A medical pro can tell you whether your illness will improve with more humid conditions.